 Beverly Hills is a medium-sized city located in the state of California.
 With a population of 34,869 people and seven constituent neighborhoods, Beverly Hills is the 228th largest community in California.
-Much of the housing stock in Beverly Hills was built prior to World War II, making it one of the older and more historic cities in the country.
+Beverly Hills has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Beverly Hills home prices are not only among the most expensive in California, but Beverly Hills real estate also consistently ranks among the most expensive in America.